Our Collections

 Rare Books

-The library's Archival & Special Collections is home to more than 25,000 rare books that range from the 16th to the 21st century.
+Archival & Special Collections is home to more than 25,000 rare books, monographs, and other published materials that range from the 16th to the 21st century.
 Many of these books are notable for the significance of their subject matter, scarcity, age, physical characteristics, or provenance.
+Although age is not necessarily a determining factor, most of our rare books were printed before 1850, with Canadian imprints usually extended to 1900.
+Notable rare books span collecting areas such as agricultural history, veterinary medicine, apiculture, as well as Scottish topics related to John Galt, Scottish emigration, chapbooks, Jacobites, religion and the Foulis Press.
+The rare book collection can be found through the library’s online catalogue, Omni.

 Regional and Early Campus History